 Kendra Montejos Edwards joined the admission team in 2014 and serves as Associate Director of Admission and Multicultural Recruitment.
 Her territories include Western Kentucky, Florida, Texas, and Oklahoma.
 She serves as the contact for the New Horizons Scholarship and advisor for the Diversity Student Union.
 She graduated from Centre College in 2014 with a Bachelor of Arts in Anthropology and Sociology.
 She was a Bonner Scholar and co-founded the Centre College After School Program, a mentoring program for K-12 English language learners.
-She will soon earn a Masters degree from the University of Kentucky in Educational Policy and Evaluation Studies, with a focus on the educational barriers placed on Latino and/or undocumented students.
+She earned a Masters degree from the University of Kentucky in Educational Policy and Evaluation Studies, with a focus on the educational barriers placed on Latino and/or undocumented students.
 Kendra was born in Lima, Peru and moved to Kentucky at the age of 6.

 File last updated: 8/26/16